Madhya Pradesh Road Development Corporation Limited

 The Madhya Pradesh Road Development Corporation Limited (MPRDC) is an Undertaking of Government of the state of Madhya Pradesh, India, responsible for management of a network of over 22,000 km of National Highways, State Highways and Major District Roads in Madhya Pradesh.
 Madhya Pradesh State has a good road network.
 There are 20 National Highways with total length of 4,000 km and many State Highways with total length of 9,000 km.
 Shri.
-Shivraj Singh Chouhan, Chief Minister of Madhya Pradesh is the Chairman, while Shri Asheesh Singh, IAS is Managing Director of MPRDC.
+Mohan yadav, Chief Minister of Madhya Pradesh is the Chairman, while Shri Bharat Yadav, IAS is Managing Director of MPRDC.

 History

 Madhya Pradesh Road Development Corporation Ltd. (MPRDC) was incorporated as a wholly government owned company under The Companies Act 1956; as amended by The Companies (Amendment) Act 2002 and The Companies (Second Amendment) Act 2002, by the Government with an authorized share capital of ₹20 Crore, paid up share capital of ₹10 Crore.
 The Company has received a Certificate of Incorporation and Certificate of Commencement of Business from the Registrar of Companies, Madhya Pradesh and Chhattisgarh in July 2014 and August 11, 2004 respectively.
 Presently paid up share capital of Company is ₹20 Crore.

 It is responsible for the development, maintenance and management of State Highways, Major District Roads and Expressway in the State of Madhya Pradesh, totaling over 14004 km in length.
 The MPRDC is also responsible of the toll collection on several State highways.